-The reading guide was designed to help students collect pieces of information necessary to write an explanation of the topic, not as a culminating task.
-However, if students do not have time to complete the writing task, the reading guide may serve as means to assess whether they were able to collect the necessary pieces.
+The guiding questions (included in the original SHEG lesson) was designed to help students collect pieces of evidence necessary to write an argument about this topic.
+If students do not have time to complete the writing task, the guiding questions may serve as means to assess whether they were able to collect the necessary pieces.